Critical Influence of Overparameterization on Sharpness-aware Minimization: Ablation

+We conduct experiments on Cifar-10/ResNet-18 for four different model sizes and five values of weight decay.
+The results are provided in \cref{fig:sam_vs_wd}.
+We find that SGD with stronger weight decay does not compete to replace SAM for overparameterized models; for overparameterized models, using larger weight decay rather degrades the performance for SGD.
+This potentially indicates that a generic regularization strategy may not suffice for overparameterized models relatively compared to SAM.

-\section{Results on SAM under Linearized Regime}
+\subsection{Results on SAM under Linearized Regime}

 Recent studies suggest that highly overparameterized models can behave like linearized networks \citep{jacot2018neural}, while such implicit linearization phenomenon can coincide independently of overparameterization \citep{chizat2019lazy}.
 One might wonder if the increased effectiveness of SAM directly comes from the overparameterization itself or is rather due to linearization.

 To verify, we reproduce experiments in \citet{chizat2019lazy} and see how SAM performs in the linearized regimes while fixing the number of parameters.
 Specifically, we train VGG-11 \citep{simonyan2014very} on the Cifar-10 with the $\alpha$-scaled squared loss $L(x, y) = \| f(x) - y/\alpha \|^2$ and use the centered model whose initial output is set to $0$.
 Here, a large value of $\alpha$ leads to a higher degree of linearization of the models.

 The results are reported in \cref{fig:result_overparam_linearization}.
 We observe that SAM underperforms SGD in the linearized regimes; while SAM ($\rho=0.001$) and SGD both achieve effective linearization at $\alpha=1000$, SAM underperforms SGD by more than $10\%$.
 This indicates that linearization is not the main factor, and overparameterization itself is what leads to the improvement of SAM in previous experiments.